 As the Company is a total information technology services provider, its personnel who provide the services are very important.
 The Company has invested in building and maintaining efficient personnel by providing both in-house and external training and by building a data center with state of the art equipment which is continuously upgraded for training and development of its work process in the provision of services to customers.
-The

-Company also hires experts in the business and in new technologies to educate its personnel in order to help build the confidence of the customers who uses the Company's services and to develop its human resources in line with the development of new technologies that the customers may require.
+The Company also hires experts in the business and in new technologies to educate its personnel in order to help build the confidence of the customers who uses the Company's services and to develop its human resources in line with the development of new technologies that the customers may require.

-The Company is a direct importer and distributor of various well-known leading information technology products of global companies who have a presence in Thailand, such as products from IBM, Hewlett-Packard, Cisco Systems, Panasonic, Canon and Hitachi and software packages from IBM, BMC Software, Oracle, Microsoft and etc, imported from different countries like Japan, U.S.A., France and Great Britain.
-Moreover, in order to keep pace with changing technology and customer's requirements, the Company has to supply and selection of new products and services which are quality and be recognized internationally, with the contracting partner with vendors who operate a reliable and recognized by users around the world such as basic software for computer networks' security which increased by multiples to diverse in response to the different use of customers, software for Company's management including software on a cloud computing (Pay per use) such as D-Work system, a human resource's management (Human Capital Management), FileAbility system, a system to store data for the Company, OfficeAbility, a system for communication within the organization etc. In addition, the Company continues to develop the potential of high speed internet technology to broadcast high quality video and audio.
+The Company is a direct importer and distributor of various well-known leading information technology products of global companies who have a presence in Thailand.
+Moreover, in order to keep pace with changing technology and customer's requirements, the Company has to supply and selection of new products and services which are quality and be recognized internationally, with the contracting partner with vendors who operate a reliable and recognized by users around the world such as basic software for computer networks' security which increased by multiples to diverse in response to the different use of customers, software for Company's management including software on a cloud computing (Pay per use) such as D-Work, a human capital management system.
+In addition, the Company continues to develop the potential of high-speed internet technology to broadcast high quality video and audio.

-During the past 31 years, even though the Company is presently distributing a large variety of products, it has not ceased to add value to these products and provides continuous long-term services to its customers.
+During the past 32 years, even though the Company is presently distributing a large variety of products, it has not ceased to add value to these products and provides continuous long-term services to its customers.
 Therefore, the risk of the Company incurring any loss from the provision of services or from being a distributor of products is low.